 Learning how to drive is an exciting time.
 A car is the first step towards a more independent lifestyle and is a symbol of freedom for many teenagers.
 However, learning how to drive is only the first step.
 Actually finding the right car for you can be a little more difficult, and it is crucial to understand the cost of owning and operating a vehicle.
 If you’re about to buy your first car, here are 5 things you need to figure out first.

 - Your Budget and Financing Options

 Before you start daydreaming about the perfect car, figure out your budget.
 There’s no point in getting attached to cars you can’t ultimately afford.
 See if your parents are willing to assist you at all so you can get a better idea of what you have to spend.
 There will likely be taxes and other fees, so keep this in mind as well.
-If you don’t think you have the budget for the car you would like, there may be other auto financing options available.
+If you don’t think you have the budget for the car you would like, there are auto financing options available.
 Age may be a factor for these financing options, so make sure you do your research.
-Also consider your monthly budget for car maintenance.
-Make sure you can afford gas, inspections and any other problems that may arise.
+Also consider your ongoing monthly budget.
+Make sure you can afford the car payments, gas, insurance, routine maintenance, and any problems that may arise.